Profile (1954 film): Critical reception

 Kine Weekly said: "Compact, competently acted and elegantly staged. ...
 Sacred and profane love commingle in intriguing alchemy as it smoothly builds up to a dramatic dénouement."

-Monthly Film Bulletin wrote: "Formula murder story set against the background of a magazine publishers.
+Monthly Film Bulletin wrote: "Formula murder story set against the background of a magazine publisher.
 The dialogue and playing are up to standard, but the film has, for its length, a somewhat confused and over-complicated plot."

 Chibnall and McFarlane in The British 'B' Film describe the film as: "a lame murder mystery set in the world of magazine publishing."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Tortuous thriller."
+In British Sound Films: The Studio Years 1928–1959, David Quinlan rated the film as "mediocre", writing: "Tortuous thriller."

 The Radio Times Guide to Films gave the film 1/5 stars, writing: "Steel-jawed magazine editor John Bentley is accused of forging a cheque in the name of his publisher, who inconveniently keels over with a heart attack.
 Meanwhile, the publisher's wife (a totally wasted Kathleen Byron) lusts after Bentley (who's in love with her daughter), but is soon murdered herself.
 Rubbish?
 You bet, from Monarch, one of the lowest on the British B-movie totem pole: don't look for style here."